Before you begin

 This guide assumes that you:

 - Have an Okta Developer Edition organization.
 Don't have one?
-Create one for free.
+Create one for free (opens new window).

-- Have an application that you want to add a sign-on policy to.
+- Have a project or application that you want to add authentication to.